 Shit.
 I digress.
 To dig further on the matter of folksy lineup tales, let me point you to an interesting piece written by Tetsuhiko Endo a good while ago.
 That said, from here onwards, you’ll just have to take my word for it – or of my man’s to begin with.
-And fact of the matter, as I rewind through memories of our past explorations – in locations such as Azores Islands, Ireland or Northern Scotland -, I come to realise that he was onto something; his view on it wasn’t far off from reality.
+And fact of the matter, as I revisit memories of our past explorations – in locations such as Azores Islands, Ireland or Northern Scotland -, I come to the realisation that he was onto something; his view on our trip wasn’t far off from reality.

 The story has it that by the tail end of 2018 and dawn of 2019, the wild shores of Western Portugal were graced with a perfect combination of solid swell and chilly offshore winds.
 It had been years since the community braced for a similar period of consistent waves in a Portuguese Winter and judging from the torrent of Insta-stories filed by ecstatic wave riders, the whole coast had been pumping, with riders from up and down the country basking in on some nuggets.

-On my last day of the trip, the waves and wind aligned altogether in the most spectacular of ways around that place.
-The waves rolled through with mathematical precision one after the other, dumping their energy on the reef in slow motion while carving a smooth, yet powerful barrel.
-The lineup held to these features the whole freakin’ day and with only a couple of ocean dwellers regaling on such feast.
+On my last day of the trip, the waves and wind aligned altogether in the most spectacular of ways around that spot.
+The waves rolled through with mathematical precision one after the other, dumping their energy on the reef in slow motion while carving smooth, yet powerful barrels.
+The lineup held up to these features the whole freakin’ day – and with only a couple of ocean dwellers regaling on such feast.

 Funnily – or tragically – enough, one of those riders wasn’t me.
-You see, for those couple of weeks, our routine had been rising at 6am, zooming through ghosty roads for an hour, trail coastal towns for waves and then surf until every muscle screamed with ached.
-The latter eventually caught up to me, leaving my energy levels absolutely drained.
-It also added up to a series of bloody, crater-like blisters on my feet, which made it a hard to kick the fins or simply walk.
-So for as much as the waves appealed to one’s spirits, I ended up trudging (painfully!) through the reef on low tide, shooting some landscapes and fully taking in on the surrounding wilderness.
-In the end, I didn’t grieve about it the least bit.
+You see, during couple of weeks, our routine consisted of rising at 6am, zooming through ghosty roads for an hour, trail coastal towns for waves and then surf until every muscle screamed with ached.
+The latter eventually caught me up, leaving my energy levels absolutely drained.
+It also added up to a series of bloody, crater-like blisters on my feet, which made it hard to kick the fins or simply walk.
+So for as much as the waves appealed to one’s spirit, I ended up leaving the gear in the car, trudging (painfully!) through the reef at low tide, shooting some landscapes and fully taking in on the surrounding wilderness.
+In the end, I didn’t grieve the least bit about it.